ThomasCreatesCode/thomascreatescode.github.io/index.md

-# This will be the index
+# Relieve Stress

 ...
 This class is demanding but i like it :)

-Well this thing right might help me pass this class...
+This thing might help me to have some fun in my free time...

 ![Let´s Go!](motorcycle.jpg)